 Although generally more accurate to measure by mass, custody of NGLs are often transferred by volume.
 Given a representative analysis, mass can be converted to component volumes.
 This is done by multiplying the total mass by the mass fraction of each component, giving the mass of each component.
-Dividing mass of each component by the absolute density of the component yields the volume of the component.
-The absolute density of the components can be found in GPA 2145^[8].
-However, contracts may require the use of other standards or variations to GPA 2145.
-The procedures for converting mass natural gas liquids to equivalent liquid volumes are found in GPA 8173^[9] (also, API-14 Section 4^[10]).
+Dividing the mass of each component by the absolute density of the component yields the volume of the component at reference conditions.
+The absolute density of the components can be found in GPA

+2145^[8].
+However, contracts may require the use of other standards or variations of GPA 2145.
+The procedures for converting the mass of a quantity of natural gas liquids to equivalent liquid volumes are found in GPA 8173^[9] (also, API-14 Section 4^[10]).